-The Financial Reporting Council ("FRC"), in its Review of Governance Reporting, issued November 2021, has identified good practice as including a detailed description of the process for reviewing the effectiveness of risk management and internal control systems and clarity on what the outcome of the review.
-This would include whether any weaknesses or inefficiencies were identified and explanations of what actions the board has taken, or will take, to remedy these.
+The FRC, in its Review of Governance Reporting, issued November 2021, has identified good practice as including a detailed description of the process for reviewing the effectiveness of risk management and internal control systems and clarity on what should be reported from the outcome of the review.
+This would include whether any weaknesses or inefficiencies were identified and explanations of what actions the IJB has taken, or will take, to remedy these.